Home / Training / Infant Observation

 Infant Observation

-This two-year course provides an opportunity to develop knowledge and understanding of human development through direct observation of an infant during its early life.
+This course provides an opportunity to develop knowledge and understanding of human development through direct observation of an infant during its early life.
 The body of knowledge is drawn from the main psychoanalytic schools.
 The course contains experiential and some theoretical learning.

 On satisfactory completion of the Infant Observation Paper participants are awarded a Certificate by the bpf.
 Those opting not to write will receive a Certificate of Attendance.